burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   void g(T&)
   {}

-  // explicit instantiation of all class template class MyPair<int, int>;

-  // explicit instantiation of a class function member template void MyPair<int,int>::f();

-  // explicit instantiation of a function template void f<int>(int&);
+  template class MyPair<int, int>;     // explicit instantiation of all class members template void MyPair<int,int>::f();  // explicit instantiation of a class function member template void f<int>(int&);          // explicit instantiation of a function template void g(double&);            // explicit instantiation of a function
-  template void g(double&);

   int main() {
       return 0;
   }
   ```

-Explicit instantiation of a class template instantiates all members.
+Essentially explicit instantiation of a class template instantiates all members.
 Explicit instantiation can be used to quickly test whether a class template and all its member templates can be instantiated without compile-time errors.

 ## Variadic Templates